oshi/oshi/FAQ.md

 What minimum Java version is required?
 ========
-Beginning with version 2.5, OSHI uses Java 8 as the improved date/time classes are needed.
+Beginning with version 2.5, OSHI uses Java 8 for the improved date/time classes.
 The 2.6-m-java7 version (using a dependency to the threeten.org backport) is the last Java 7 version.
 Users are encouraged to update to Java 8.

 Which operating systems are supported?
 ========